 Four days later I ran 10 kilometers (just over 6 miles) with nasal breathing only.
 I felt really good for the first 5 miles, at which point I had to significantly lower my pace in order to keep breathing through my nose the whole way.
 My final time was 67 minutes and 8 seconds.
 On average, that’s 10:48 per mile (6:41 minutes/km).
 My conclusion is that what seemed impossible to do was accomplished in less than a week, which is significantly faster than anything I could have imagined!

-WHAT A RESULT at
+WHAT A RESULT at the Stockholm Marathon!

 After 20 days of Conscious Breathing retraining and “AHA!” moments and increasingly better results, I completed my third Stockholm Marathon, completely opposite of the decision I had made earlier in the spring after all the health issues that had been bothering me.
 It was windy, raining, and only 37 degrees Fahrenheit (3 degrees Celsius), and I finished after slightly more than 5 hours.